MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/infrastructure-management/configure-your-platform-infrastructure/learner-action-events-infrastructure.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/learner-action-events-infrastructure
 author: nikotha
 ms.author: nikotha
-description: Microsoft Community Training enables events infrastructure via the Azure Service Bus to enable you to track dynamic learner actions on the training platform. ms.prod: learning-azure
+description: Community Training enables events infrastructure via the Azure Service Bus to enable you to track dynamic learner actions on the training platform. ms.prod: learning-azure
 ---

 # Learner Action Events Infrastructure

-Microsoft Community Training enables events infrastructure via the Azure Service Bus to enable you to track dynamic learner actions on the training platform.
+Community Training enables events infrastructure via the Azure Service Bus to enable you to track dynamic learner actions on the training platform.
 The events allow you to build accurate learner action journeys on the platform.

 ## Azure Service Bus Setup

 ### What is Azure Service Bus?

-Azure Service Bus is a cloud messaging as a service which enables you to subscribe and capture the learner action events raised by the Microsoft Community Training platform.
+Azure Service Bus is a cloud messaging as a service which enables you to subscribe and capture the learner action events raised by the Community Training platform.
 To read more about the Azure Service Bus infrastructure, check [this document](https://azure.microsoft.com/services/service-bus/).

 ### Steps to add Azure Service Bus to your Subscription